veyyz/application-security-lab/README.md

 1. Copy this repository by clicking the '`Fork`' button at the Top Right of this repository.
 You will be taken to another screen and can accept the default form field values.
 Click Create Fork You just created your own copy of this entire project.
 From now on make sure you are referencing your version of the project by verifying the repo name is <your-username>/application-security-lab.

 ```
-Submit a screenshot of your Codespace and your running web application in a separate tab.
+Deliverable #1: Submit a screenshot of your Codespace and your running web application in a separate tab.
 ```

 2. Open your repo in a new **codespace** by clicking on the green `< > Code` button (above) then selecting the **Codespaces** tab and clicking on **Create codespace on main**.
 This will start your codespace.